frankbraun/frankbraun.github.io/invariants/index.md

 So while we sell goods to everybody, we cannot sell freedom to everybody.
 Everybody is buying something, but not everybody is buying freedom.
 Some people prefer other things, like safety, and are rather content with being controlled.
-If that's wise is a different discussion.
+Whether that's wise is a different discussion.

 > "Those who would give up essential Liberty, to purchase a little temporary
 > Safety, deserve neither Liberty nor Safety."\